Inglebard/WebSoupCrawler/README.md

 ` ./WebSoupCrawler.py -s "title" -db googleplay.sqlite3 -p extract `

-This command extract the title on all the page and save in on another table of the database :
+This command extract the title on all the pages and save in on another table of the database :

 ```
 Table : Url_data